bitextor/bitextor/README.md

 `user@pc:~$ sudo apt install automake gawk openjdk-8-jdk python-pip python-magic httrack`

 In addition to the Python libraries, the tool Apertium (http://www.apertium.org/) may be necessary if you plan to use lemmatisation with bitextor crawl websites containing texts in highly inflective languages.
-If you do not need this functionally, just use the option "--without-apertium" when running the configuration script at the install step.
+If you need this functionally, just use the option "--with-apertium" when running the configuration script at the install step.

 For optional Bicleaner submodule `python3` is needed and then just run `pip install -r bicleaner/requirements.txt`, in case that `pip` is pointing to Python 3 installation.
 Otherwise, use the pertinent binary of `pip` of Python 3.